 Different campaigns may do better if they don't reach the same segment simultaneously.

 A subscriber may have more than one interest and fit into multiple segments, but each segment has a specific purpose.

 Let’s go back to The RUN Experience example.
 There are different plans to prepare for a 5K, half marathon, full marathon, and ultra-marathon.

 You may have a segment for each type of endurance run, but the email content inside is specific to the type for each segment.

 If you like a 5K event, you can pick up the pace and get a faster time.
 There are drills that help you master that type of race.

 An ultra-marathon is a completely different beast.
-It’s not about time, but rather about completion of the event.
+It’s not about time, but rather about the completion of the event.

-Some of these ultra-marathons go for 100 miles, or are time-based.
+Some of these ultra-marathons go for 100 miles or are time-based.
 You don’t shoot out of the gate to compete in an ultra-marathon, so the information you get would give you different drills and advice.

 I previously mentioned using Tags to identify someone’s interests.
 You can use those tags to include them in a Segment.
-Then people in that segment will get specifically crafted emails based upon that interest.
+Then people in that segment will get specifically crafted emails based on that interest.